House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

-Ireland is considered a friendly and welcoming country, but like all countries, there are some cities that are considered more dangerous than others.
-It is Dublin, the capital and by far the largest city in the country, that comes out ahead in most violent crime reports, while Limerick, Waterford, and Cork may also be considered among some of the more dangerous places to visit on the Emerald Isle.
+Ireland is considered a very friendly and welcoming country, but like all countries, some cities are considered more dangerous than others.
+It’s Dublin, the capital and by far the largest city in the country, that comes out ahead in most violent crime reports, while Limerick, Waterford, and Cork may also be considered among some of the more dangerous places to visit on the Emerald Isle.